yiftachbeer/yiftachbeer.github.io/_posts/2022-10-28-matrix-multiplication.md

 ### Matrix-matrix multiplication

+In a matrix-matrix multiplication of the form $C = A \cdot B$, the first step is to figure out what $B$ represents.

-1. The simplest case is when $B$ is a list of column vectors.
+1. The simplest case and most common case is when $B$ is a list of column vectors.
 In this case the multiplication can be broken down to a list of independent multiplications from the previous section, which we interpret using the guidelines from before, based on what $A$ represents.

+    Note though that since we group many multiple results, what previously return a single number now returns a vector (a list of numbers), and what returned a vector now returns a matrix (a list of column vectors).

-    For example, when $A$ is a transformation - $C$ is a list of transformed vectors.
+    a.
+When $A$ is a transformation - $C$ is a list of transformed vectors.

+    b.
 If $A$ is a list of row vectors, the result is a list of lists, i.e. a table, where the cell at index $i,j$ is the result of multiplication between the vector at row $i$ to vector at column $j$, as in the first visualization in this page.
-This visualization is helpful, for example, in the movie recommendation collaborative filtering scenario.
+    This usually describes a case where $A$ and $B$ store two lists of the same size containing objects that can interact - for example, houses and different house pricings, user preferences and items, words and documents.

+    c.
 When $A$ is a list of column vectors - result is a list of columns, where column $j$ is a weighted combination of the columns of $A$ with the coefficients in column $j$ of $B$ (e.g. gene expression)

-2. When both $A$ and $B$ are transformation, $C$ too is a transformation that is achieved by applying $$ and then $A$, since:
+3. When both $A$ and $B$ are transformation, $C$ too is a transformation that is achieved by applying $$ and then $A$, since:

     $$C \cdot v = (A \cdot B) \cdot v = A \cdot (B \cdot v)$$

+    For example if $A$ rotates vectors and $B$ shrinks them in one direction, $C$ will first shrink them and then rotate them.

-3. Lastly, a rare one that is more math-heavy is when $B$ is a list of row vectors - result is a transformation that is the sum of n rank-1 outer products (i.e. 1d projections) between column $i$ of $A$ and row $i$ of $B$.
+4. Lastly, a rare one that is more math-heavy is when $B$ is a list of row vectors - result is a transformation that is the sum of n rank-1 outer products (i.e. 1d projections) between column $i$ of $A$ and row $i$ of $B$.
 This gives us a way to break down the overall effect of the transformation into components (e.g. SVD).

+   (image)

 ## Conclusion